 - Carefully remove the skillet from the oven.
 Coat the bottom & sides of the skillet evenly with canola oil.

-- Pour the bowl of ingredients into the skillet.
+- Pour the cornbread batter into the hot cast iron skillet.

 - Bake for 40-50 minutes until a knife inserted comes out clean.

 - Store unopened Jiffy cornbread boxes in the freezer.
 It will absorb the aromas in your pantry and that's not a good thing!

 - Place the skillet in the oven while you're preheating it - you want the skillet HOT when you pour the batter into it.